phluxor/docs/en/features/mailbox.md

 For this reason, you can specify a bounded mailbox.

 When using a The bounded mailbox,
-if the mailbox becomes full, new messages are forwarded to the dead letter queue.
+if the mailbox becomes full, new messages are forwarded to the [DeadLetter](/en/features/deadletter.html) queue.

 ## Mailbox Instrumentation